fdel-car/bomberman/srcs/README.md

 As you may have guessed, an Entity can have a Collider attached to it.
 Colliders are used by the GameEngine to know if an Entity can perform the requested movement or if it's not possible due to a physical collision.

 Beware that you can set a different "layerTag" attribute for each entity and, in your AGame instance, you will be able to define which layer collides with which.
 You can also change the layer of an entity at any moment during runtime, thus creating interesting changes in your gameplay.

+# The Model class
+We already mentioned this class in the GameRenderer but, now that we better understand how an Entity works, we will no longer delay the Model class presentation.
+This class is the sum of one or more Mesh objects with a list of Joint objects, so it's the core object you need in order to have a visual representation of your game elements.

+Thanks to the Assimp library, a Model may be created from both ".obj" and ".dae" files.
+Obviously only the latter will provide a skeleton, thus enabling the capability of animating the model.
+To add additional animations (only one can be put in a ".dae") a function called "addAnimation()" is provided.

+# The Mesh class
+A Mesh object organises the vertices, materials and textures of a specific model's fragment.
+A Mesh is usually static but it can be deformed by the influence of its linked Joint objects.

+# The Joint class
+A Joint is a group of position, rotation and scale values that will cause a deformation to the Model thay are owned by.
+These deformations will depend on the time elapsed from the beginning of the animations since we lerp between two keyframes.

 # The Camera class
 The Camera class is a mandatory Entity for each level of your game since the GameRenderer will use its position and rotation to draw what is visible and what is not.
 Moreover it's also needed if you want to draw any UI.